ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - Added ability aim modes to player settings:
     - `ViewRelative`: Ability aim is calculated from the camera origin along the camera forward direction.
-    - `LookRelative`: Ability aim is calculated from the player camera socket along the player look direction
+    - `LookRelative`: Ability aim is calculated from the player camera socket along the player look direction.
 - Added right click context menu to duplicate custom material and template asset in Project Content.
 - Added hierarchy filter `/hasCustomParamWithWords=` which can show objects with custom parameters.
 It optionally takes words to match parameter names (ANDed together).
 - Added `Max Allowable Slope` to Object Generator for restricting spawnable surface by angle between world up vector and surface normal.